NomicFoundation/hardhat/docs/guides/buidler-console.md

-# Using the Buidler console
+# Using the Hardhat console

-Buidler comes built-in with an interactive JavaScript console.
-You can use it by running `npx buidler console`:
+Hardhat comes built-in with an interactive JavaScript console.
+You can use it by running `npx hardhat console`:
 ```
-$ npx buidler console
+$ npx hardhat console
 All contracts have already been compiled, skipping compilation.
 >
 ```

 The `compile` task will be called before opening the console prompt, but you can skip this with the `--no-compile` parameter.

 The execution environment for the console is the same as for tasks.
-This means the configuration has been processed, and the [Buidler Runtime Environment] initialized and injected into the global scope.
+This means the configuration has been processed, and the [Hardhat Runtime Environment] initialized and injected into the global scope.
 For example, that you'll have access in the global scope to the `config` object:
 ```
 > config
 { defaultNetwork: 'hardhat',